maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-00-FUNDAMENTALS.md

 ```

 Questions:
+Questions:
 - Which parts should be separate components?
 Why?

+Header => Logo, Navbar, Login, Signup, ProfilePicture.

+Card => CardTitle, CardDescription, CardStatistics

+Chart => ChartTitle, ChartDescription, LineChart.

 - Should MetricCard be one component or four?

+I prefer a single component here because the MetricCards component retrieves the data (different data but using the same component) and maps it by reusing the Card component.

 - When would you extract a component?

+In the exercise, if the application needs to have multiple charts (PieChart, BarChart, LineChart), in this case it would be necessary to extract the different types of charts into components.

 **💻 In-App Practice:** After completing the reading, practice component design in the app at [/practice/components](/practice/components)